noam-nyc/What-Is-This/EMAIL_DOMAIN_SETUP.md

 ## Overview

 This guide walks you through configuring a custom domain for email delivery using Resend.
-This enables password reset emails to be sent from your branded domain (e.g., `noreply@what-is-this.app`) instead of a generic service.
+This enables password reset emails to be sent from your branded domain (e.g., `info@what-is-this.app`) instead of a generic service.

 ---

 ## Why Use a Custom Domain?

 **Benefits:**
-- ✅ **Professional branding**: Emails from `noreply@yourapp.com` instead of `noreply@resend.dev`
+- ✅ **Professional branding**: Emails from `info@yourapp.com` instead of generic service addresses
 - ✅ **Better deliverability**: Custom domains have higher email delivery rates
 - ✅ **Trust**: Users are more likely to open emails from your domain
 - ✅ **Separation**: Password resets, notifications use different subdomains for organization